vinceimbat/vinceimbat/content/start.md

 >"These studies are outcomes rather than realised objectives.
 In making the journey, I have no aims.
 These studies are intellectual footprints, not blueprints."

 While I recognize my tendency to be allured to blueprints I do my best to resist them and maintain an openness to knowledge and the larger world where knowledge arise.
-This commitment necessitates that I give myself the permission to change my beliefs as [[the long walk]] unravels.
+This commitment necessitates that I give myself the permission to change my beliefs as [[thoughts/the long walk]] unravels.

 As common among digital gardeners, I use botanical language in organizing my work. [[thoughts/my forest garden of the mind|My forest garden of the mind]] is what I refer to the this collection of writings.
 This is what I walk and tend to every day.